 If rock and roll was born in the 1950s, then by 1967-for better or worse-it had grown up.
-Sound Opinions celebrates the 45th anniversary of this influential year in a one hour special: 1967: Rock & Roll Comes of Age.
+Sound Opinions celebrates this influential year in a one hour special: 1967: Rock & Roll Comes of Age.
 Perhaps no year saw more pivotal changes that continue to resonate today.
 1967 was the year that the recording studio as an instrument changed the way music is created; that the album as a united concept changed the way it is heard; that the festival experience remade the way music is celebrated live.
 Pop music became big business.

 Tune in as Sound Opinions hosts Jim DeRogatis and Greg Kot explore landmark releases by The Beatles, Pink Floyd, Love and the Velvet Underground.
 Out went the teen-driven single...in came the album as art.
 They also look back at the historic Monterey International Pop Festival-a coming out party for Janis Joplin, Jimi Hendrix and Otis Redding that said to the world, "Rock and roll is here to stay."
 It's two renowned critics talking about one of the most important years in music.
 Guests include Elektra Records founder Jac Holzman, British invasion producer Joe Boyd and Monterey historian Harvey Kubernick.

 So whether you are a casual music fan who remembers this era fondly, or an underground maven who wants to understand where it all started, join us for 1967: Rock & Roll Comes of Age.

 This Sound Opinions EVERGREEN special is available free to all stations with current PRX memberships, even if they aren't signed up to get the show weekly.
 Learn how to get the show weekly at prx.org/soundopinions.